-- Stand with your feet hip-width apart and with your arms bent at your side, palms down.
+- Stand with your feet hip-width apart and your arms bent at your sides, palms down.

-- Lift your left knee up to touch your left palm.
+- Lift your left knee to touch your left palm.

 - Quickly alternate sides, lifting your right knee to touch your right palm.

-- Think about pulling your knees up your palms to really work your abs.
-Don’t let your palms reach down to your knees.
+- Think about pulling your knees up to your palms to work your abs.
+Don't let your palms reach your knees.

 - Repeat 15 times on each side.